BANKA2017/node-sqlite3-ipc-demo/README.md

 Ummm I don't know.

-### Will it support the xxx feature?
+### Will it support the xxx (feature)?

-No, this is a piece of code that was once used for a Twitter Monitor, but it has now been deprecated.
+No, this was a part of Twitter Monitor, but it has now been deprecated.

-### How does the performance compare to xxx?
+### What about the performance?

-It’s very bad.
-If possible, please do not use it directly, and definitely do not incorporate it into your product.
+Bad.